QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 handling, and synchronization of scheduled tasks, ultimately enhancing the reliability and performance of network services.

-Key use cases highlight how the proposed framework can be used for scheduling scenarios.
+Key use cases highlight how the framework can be used for scheduling scenarios.
 The applicable IETF YANG modules are described, as well as other dependencies that are needed.
-In future versions of this document, an appendix will also provide JSON examples.

 --- middle

 # Introduction

+Scheduling-related tasks are usually considered for efficient and deterministic network management.
+Such scheduling may be characterized as simple recurrent tasks such as planned activation/deactivation of some network accesses, or can be more complex such as scheduling placement of requests and planned invocation of resources to satisfy service demands or adhere to local networks policies.
+Many common building blocks are required for all these cases for adequate management of schedules and related scheduled actions.

-This document presents a comprehensive framework for the scheduled use of resources within network environments, utilizing the IETF YANG models designed for scheduling of network resources.
+This document presents a framework for the scheduled use of resources within network environments, utilizing the IETF YANG models designed for scheduling of network resources.

-The framework aims to show how the emerging IETF data models can streamline the management and orchestration of network events, policies, services, and resources based on precise date and time parameters.
-By leveraging the defined YANG modules, this framework facilitates interoperable and efficient scheduling mechanisms that enhance the predictability, coordination, and optimization of network operations.
+The framework describes how IETF data models (e.g., {{?I-D.ietf-netmod-schedule-yang}}) can streamline the management and orchestration of network events, policies, services, and resources based on precise date and time parameters.
+By leveraging these YANG modules, this framework facilitates interoperable and efficient scheduling mechanisms that enhance the predictability, coordination, and optimization of network operations.

-The document also provides guidelines and best practices for implementing scheduling capabilities across diverse network architectures, ensuring that resources are allocated and utilized in a timely and effective manner.
+The document also provides guidelines for implementing scheduling capabilities across diverse network architectures, ensuring that resources are allocated and utilized in a timely and effective manner.

-The document also outlines several challenges that must be considered when deploying control mechanisms for scheduling of network resources, including:
+In addition, the document outlines several challenges that must be considered when deploying control mechanisms for scheduling network resources, including:

- * Where and what scheduling state is held?
+ * Discover where and what scheduling state is held.

- * How to apply policy and detect and resolve conflicts?
+ * Specify to apply schedule policies and detect and resolve conflicts.

- * Ensuring synchronization of scheduled resources across distributed systems.
+ * Ensure synchronization of scheduled resources across distributed systems.

- * Establishing a scalable and resilient scheduling system.
+ * Establish a scalable and resilient scheduling system.

- * How to ensure a scheduling system can scale to accommodate complex networks with numerous resources and scheduling requests?
+ * Ensure that a scheduling system can scale to accommodate complex networks with numerous resources and scheduling requests.

- * How to ensure the scheduling system remains operational and can recover from failures or disruptions, providing redundancy, failover mechanisms, and robust error handling?
+ * Ensure that the a scheduling system remains operational and can recover from failures or disruptions, providing redundancy, failover mechanisms, and robust error handling.

- * How to secure scheduled resources?
+ * Secure scheduled resources.

- * What mechanisms and policies could be applied to protect scheduling data and operations from unauthorized access and ensuring that only authorized entities can create, modify, or retrieve schedules?
+ * Identify what mechanisms and policies could be applied to protect scheduling data and operations from unauthorized access and ensuring that only authorized entities can create, modify, or retrieve schedules.

+> Editors Note: pointers to sections where each of these items is described will
+> be provided in future version.

 Key use cases highlight how the proposed framework can be used for scheduling scenarios.
 The applicable IETF YANG modules are described, as well as other dependencies that are needed.

-[Editors Note] In future versions of this document, an appendix will also provide JSON examples.
+> [Editors Note] In future versions of this document, an appendix will also provide JSON examples.

 ## Problem Statement

-In modern network environments, the efficient and coordinated use of resources is paramount for maintaining optimal performance and reliability.
-Networks are increasingly complex, supporting a wide array of services and applications that require precise timing and resource allocation.
-Despite advancements in network technology, there is a notable lack of standardized mechanisms for scheduling resources based on specific date and time parameters.
+Efficient and coordinated use of resources is paramount for maintaining optimal performance and reliability of many network environments.
+Networks are increasingly complex, supporting a wide variety of services and applications that require precise timing and resource allocation.
+Despite advancements in networking techniques and the richness of protocols machinery, there is still a lack of reference architectures for scheduling resources based on specific date and time parameters.
 This gap often leads to inefficiencies, conflicts, and suboptimal utilization of network capabilities.

-Currently, network administrators rely on disparate and often proprietary tools to manage scheduling for various network activities such as maintenance events, policy enforcement, and resource allocation.
-These tools frequently operate in isolation, lacking interoperability and integration with other network management systems.
+Typically, network administrators rely upon disparate and often proprietary tools to manage scheduling for various network activities such as maintenance events, policy enforcement, and resource allocation.
+These tools genrally operate in isolation, lacking interoperability and integration with other network management systems.
 As a result, administrators face significant challenges in coordinating schedules, resolving conflicts, and ensuring that critical tasks are executed without disruption.
-The absence of a unified scheduling framework exacerbates these issues, leading to increased operational overhead and potential service degradation.
+The absence of a unified scheduling framework exacerbates these issues, leading to increased operational overhead and potential service degradation (e.g., lack of integration with service impact analysis).

-Furthermore, the dynamic nature of modern networks demands a flexible and adaptive scheduling solution that can respond to changing conditions and requirements.
+Furthermore, the dynamic nature of some networks demands a flexible and adaptive scheduling solution that can respond to changing conditions and requirements.
 Existing scheduling approaches are often rigid and static, unable to accommodate the fluid demands of network services and applications.
-This rigidity hinders the ability to optimize resource use and respond proactively to network events, ultimately impacting the overall efficiency and effectiveness of network operations.
+This rigidity hinders the ability to optimize resource use and respond proactively to network events, impacting the overall efficiency and effectiveness of network operations.

 To address these challenges, there is a clear need for a standardized framework that can provide a cohesive approach to scheduling network resources.
-Such a framework should leverage existing YANG models to ensure compatibility and ease of integration with current network management practices.
+Such a framework leverages existing YANG models to ensure compatibility and ease of integration with current network management practices.
 By standardizing the scheduling process, network operators can achieve greater predictability, reduce conflicts, and optimize the use of network resources, thereby